 7. Keep selected to have the the app automatically start on phone boot.
 This way you won't have to start the application manually when restarting your phone.

 8. This drop down defines how to treat the volume rocker buttons clicks.
 For example, you can lock them so you won't accidentally change the ring volume when handling your phone.
 Or you can set the volume rocker buttons to adjust the horizontal ring volume.
 This way you can always use the volume rocker buttons to adjust the ring volume when your phone is on your desk and it'll still ring loud enough when in your pocket so you can hear it.

-* - The free version has one option only - for when the phone is horizontal, regardless of screen up or down.
+* - The standard version has one option only - for when the phone is horizontal, regardless of screen up or down.